 The Humane Society of the United States was founded in 1954 to complement the work of local organizations by tackling the root causes of cruelty and suffering.
 We are dedicated to the principles of rescue, reform and results to bring about a truly humane society.

-The Humane Society of the United States is approved by the Better Business Bureau's Wise Giving Alliance for all 20 of its standards for charity accountability, which address charity governance, finances, effectiveness reporting, appeal accuracy, website disclosures and donor privacy.
+The Humane Society of the United States earns a top four-star rating from Charity Navigator, which reports that “you can give with confidence,” and is approved by the Better Business Bureau's Wise Giving Alliance for all 20 of its standards for charity accountability, which address charity governance, finances, effectiveness reporting, appeal accuracy, website disclosures and donor privacy.
+The HSUS has Guidestar’s Platinum Seal of Transparency for providing donors with information on our strategic plan, impact, leadership demographics and other metrics.

 The HSUS annual report provides an overview of the organization's accomplishments for the previous year and a summary of the society's financial operations.
 Annual reports are available in PDF format below.
 For more information on the HSUS and its work and financial operations, contact the Department of Philanthropy at 800-808-7858 or firstname.lastname@example.org.